GTD the Trello way revisited

 Getting GTD done using Trello

-You can see I added few more labels that are not related to GTD approach, I will explain here how that should be used but let me define each pillar.
+You can see I added a few more labels that are not related to GTD approach, I will explain here how that should be used but let me define each pillar.

 Boards & Lists